Robertiks/robert22-admin-bar-and-access-control/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/admin-bar-and-roles-control` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/robert22-admin-bar-and-access-control` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Tools->Admin Bar and Roles Control screen to configure the plugin
+3. Use the Tools->Robert22 Admin Bar and Access Control screen to configure the plugin

 == Frequently Asked Questions ==